hassanahamed/cmpt-732/README.md

 ## Overview

-This project was done for SFU's CMPT 732 (Big Data I) course, with the goal to target a specific problem that arises from the large inflow of unmonitored data on these forums: duplicate questions.
+This project is done for SFU's CMPT 732 (Big Data I) course, with the goal to target a specific problem that arises from the large inflow of unmonitored data on these forums: duplicate questions.
 Our work focuses on StackOverflow, a forum for software developers and programmers, that currently relies on vigilant, high-reputation users to report duplicate questions.
 While this manual method is effective, it is laborious and